Donald Trump, Who Often Calls Democrats And Press ‘Enemy Of American People,’ Now Refuses To Call Russia Enemy

 “I don’t want to use the word ‘adversary.’
 We can work together, everybody can do well, and we can live in peace,” Trump told Fox News host Tucker Carlson.

-Donald Trump was under fire for backing Vladimir Putin’s denial that Russia had been invovled in election interference, and though he walked back the claim after furious opposition from both Democrats and Republicans, he appeared to stick by that assessment in the interview with Tucker Carlson, which had been filmed before his reversal.
+Donald Trump was under fire for backing Vladimir Putin’s denial that Russia had been involved in election interference, and though he walked back the claim after furious opposition from both Democrats and Republicans, he appeared to stick by that assessment in the interview with Tucker Carlson, which had been filmed before his reversal.

 In the interview, Trump cited both countries fighting on the same side in World War II.